mingzhao1103/Churn_Python/README.md

 #### Project Summary

-- In this project, I used supervised models to identify customers who are likely to churn and analyzed the top factors that influence customer retention.
+- In this project, I used machine learning models to identify customers who are likely to churn and analyzed the top factors that influence customer retention.

 #### Outline